 No

 Yes, Fetterley Forest Conservation Area is rated as Easy difficulty, making it suitable for beginners and families new to hiking.
-The 3.2 km trail with only 50 m of elevation gain is accessible to most fitness levels.
+The 3.2 km trail with 50 m elevation gain is manageable for most fitness levels.

 The hike at Fetterley Forest Conservation Area takes approximately 1h to complete.
-This timeframe is based on the 3.2 km distance and Easy difficulty rating.
+This timeframe is based on the 3.2 km distance and 50 m elevation gain on an easy-rated trail.

 Didn't find your answer?